-Sweeping turns, rolling farmland, mountaintop vistas and beautiful natural scenery make Cumberland Valley PA the perfect destination for a motorcycling vacation.
+Sweeping turns, rolling farmland, mountaintop vistas, and beautiful natural scenery make Cumberland Valley the perfect destination for a motorcycling vacation.
 One minute you'll find yourself winding through shaded forests and open fields and the next you'll be stopping to explore historic downtowns and interactive museums.

 Cumberland Valley is known for beautiful, scenic roads.
 Beat the heat and gear up for a 113-mile, 3-hour rendezvous through the diverse topography and scenery of the Valley.